the-argus/rpmc-config/README.md

 * TODO

+- fork https://github.com/delvr/Streams and make them spawn more

+- fork vanillafix to remove the method downloading that makes loading times for this pack really long

 - make futuremc beeswax a drop-in replacement for the crafting recipes of other beeswax types

 - have futuremc bees spawn in biomes o' plenty biomes

+- make encyclopedia mysticum and the animal care guide available through crafting recipes

+- provide a resource for gui.item.ability.secondary for the zeal lighter

+- find a mod that can reduce the spawn rate of the blue skies zeal trader (cannot currently be configured). may be necessary to unpack the blue skies jar.

 - make a branch for potato PCs